Tilting modules over Auslander-Gorenstein Algebras: Introduction

 Now we turn to the classical tilting modules over $1$-Gorenstein algebras and study the connections with $\tau$-tilting theory.

-In 2014, Adachi, Iyama and Reiten introduced $\tau$-tilting modules which are generalizations of classical tilting modules from the viewpoint of mutation.
+In 2014, Adachi, Iyama and Reiten introduced $\tau$-tilting modules (see Definition \ref{3.1}) which are generalizations of classical tilting modules from the viewpoint of mutation.
 For general details of $\tau$-tilting theory, we refer to \cite{AIR,DIJ,IJY,J,W,Zh} and references.